There are two ways to access the data in our archives. One of them is to browse through our archive and the other is to search across our archive.

-Names have been indexed as they appear in the original documents.
+Names have been indexed as they appear in the original documents - they have not been expanded or corrected to current day spellings.
 As names were not standardised in the past there may be alternative spellings due to them being misspelt or written as they sounded, so you will need to take this into account when searching.
+Where a name is unreadable or doubtful a suggested name appears within [ ].
 For example, if the surname you are looking for is Gillott, this can also be spelt Gillot, Gilott, Gillatt, etc..
 Abbreviations of names have also been indexed as they appear in the original documents, so it is useful to know some of the most common abbreviations of first names.
 For example, Thomas is often written as 'Thos' and William as 'Wm'.
 Referring to the list of most common abbreviations on these help pages will give you some help with these names.

 List of most common abbreviations of names: